Splash Brothers: Golden State Warriors

-Golden State finished with a league-worst 15–50 record in 2019–20.
+After these injuries, Golden State finished with a league-worst 15–50 record in 2019–20.
 Thompson missed the entire season rehabilitating his injury, and Curry was limited to five games all season after breaking his left hand in October.
 The Warriors' season ended prematurely due to the COVID-19 pandemic.
 In November 2020, Thompson tore his right Achilles tendon while playing a pickup game and was ruled out for the 2020–21 season.
 Curry won his second Three-Point Contest in 2021 and dedicated the win to the recovering Thompson.

 During the 2021–22 season, Thompson returned to play in 32 regular season games, and Curry became the NBA career leader in 3-pointers.
 Fellow guard Jordan Poole emerged as a starter for the team and his success in three-point shooting led some media writers to call him the "Third Splash Brother".
 His three-point shooting attracted much attention, with teammates comparing Poole to Curry; Thompson called Poole a "baby Steph Curry", while Green stated Poole was doing "his best impression" of Curry.
 Golden State advanced to the 2022 finals, returning to the series after their fifth-straight appearance in 2019.
 They defeated the Boston Celtics in six games, with Curry winning Finals MVP unanimously.